Glasnevin: Delville

-At the start of the 18th century a large house, called Delville, known at first as The Glen, was built on the site of the present Bon Secours Hospital, Dublin.
-Its name was an amalgamation of the surnames of two tenants, Dr. Helsam and Dr. Patrick Delany (as Heldeville), both Fellows of Trinity College.
+At the start of the 18th century a large house, known variously as The Glen and later as Delville, was built on the site of the present Bon Secours Hospital, Dublin.
+Its name, Delville, was an amalgamation of the surnames of two tenants, Dr. Helsam and Dr. Patrick Delany (as Heldeville), both fellows of Trinity College.

-When Delany married his first wife he acquired sole ownership, but it became more well-known as the home of Delany and his second wife, Mary Pendarves.
+When Delany married his first wife he acquired sole ownership, but it became more well known as the home of Delany and his second wife, Mary Pendarves.
 She was a widow whom Delany married in 1743, and was an accomplished letter writer.

 The couple were friends of Dean Jonathan Swift and, through him, of Alexander Pope.
-Pope encouraged the Delaneys to develop a garden in a style then becoming popular in England - moving away from the very formal, geometric layout that was common.
+Pope encouraged the Delaneys to develop a garden in a style then becoming popular in England – moving away from the very formal, geometric layout that was common.
 He redesigned the house in the style of a villa and had the gardens laid out in the latest Dutch fashion creating what was almost certainly Ireland's first naturalistic garden.

 The house was, under Mrs Delany, a centre of Dublin's intellectual life.
 Swift is said to have composed a number of his campaigning pamphlets while staying there.
 He and his lifelong companion Stella were both in the habit of visiting, and Swift satirised the grounds which he considered too small for the size of the house.
 Through her correspondence with her sister, Mrs Dewes, Mary wrote of Swift in 1733: "he calls himself my master and corrects me when I speak bad English or do not pronounce my words distinctly".

 Patrick Delany died in 1768 at the age of 82, prompting his widow to sell Delville and return to her native England until her death twenty years later.

 The Pyramid Church

 Glasnevin is also a parish in the Fingal South West deanery of the Roman Catholic Archdiocese of Dublin.
-It is served by the Church of Lady of Dolours.
+It is served by the Church of Lady of Dolours on the banks of the River Tolka.

-The church underwent some refurbishment work inside and in its grounds and car park during the first half of 2011.
-A timber church, which originally stood on Berkeley Road, was moved to a riverside site on Botanic Avenue early in the twentieth century.
-The altar in this church was from Newgate prison in Dublin.
+A timber church, which originally stood on Berkeley Road, was moved to a riverside site on Botanic Avenue early in the twentieth century; the altar in this church was from Newgate prison in Dublin.
 It served as the parish church until it was replaced, in 1972, by a structure resembling a pyramid when viewed from Botanic Avenue.
 The previous church was known locally as "The Woodener" or "The Wooden" and the new building is still known to older residents as "The new Woodener" or "The Wigwam".
+The church underwent some refurbishment work inside and in its grounds and car park during the first half of 2011.